Title IX

 Inquiries

-Inquiries about the application of Title IX and implementation of federal regulations may be referred to Dr. Graham and/or the Assistant Secretary for Civil Rights in the Office for Civil Rights at the U.S. Department of Education.
+Inquiries about the applicability of Title IX and its implementing regulations to the Charter may be referred to the Charter’s Title IX Coordinator, to the Assistant Secretary for the U.S. Department of Education’s Office for Civil Rights, or both.

 The contact information for the Office for Civil Rights with jurisdiction over North Carolina is as follows: